Workativ Logo

 Workativ’s agentic RAG solutions

 Workativ's conversational AI or LLM-powered chatbot uses a powerful agentic RAG system for employee support.
-By unleashing powerful information retrieval and generation processes, Workativ helps enterprise leaders automate complex tasks and unlock massive benefits for productivity, efficiency, and business growth.
+By unleashing powerful information retrieval and generation processes, Workativ helps enterprise leaders automate complex tasks and unlock significant gains in productivity, efficiency, and business growth.

 Embracing Agentic RAG